Skip to main content

 Start by knowing your genetic and metabolic baseline.
 Then feed your brain with movement, fuel, and rest.

-1. Test ApoB and fasting insulin: These are two of the largest modifiable cognitive risk factors.
+1. Test ApoB and fasting insulin: These are 2 of the largest modifiable cognitive risk factors.

 2. Know your APOE status: Helps tailor your nutrition and lipid plan.